timescale/docs/mst/maintenance.md

 ### Adjusting your maintenance window

-1. [Log in to your account][mst-login].
-Click the name of the service that you want to manage the maintenance window for.
+1. Sign in to your [Managed Service for TimescaleDB portal][mst-login], and click the name of the service that you want to manage the maintenance window for.
 1. In the `Maintenance window` section, click `Change`.
 1. In the `Service Maintenance Window` dialog, select the day of the week and the time (in Universal Coordinated Time) you want the maintenance window to